 This community and stakeholder engagement provided valuable opportunities for discussing ideas for improving the affordability of airfares and accessibility of air services in regional WA.

 DoT also continued to engage with Aviation Community Consultation Groups on the regulated air routes for Albany, Esperance, Carnarvon, Monkey Mia and the Northern Goldfields.

 Consistent with the Government’s response to Recommendation 5 of the Inquiry, DoT placed new conditions on the licences of airlines operating on unregulated air routes, requiring regular community consultations and the retention and reporting of route data to Government effective from 1 July 2018.

 DoT will continue to implement the State Government’s response to the recommendations in 2019-20 and beyond with the aim to facilitate lower airfares on regional routes.

 Service 1: Regional airport infrastructure improved

-In 2017-18, DoT continued to administer the Regional Airports Development Scheme (RADS) to assist in improving regional Western Australian air services, airport infrastructure and safety.
+In 2018-19, DoT continued to administer the Regional Airports Development Scheme (RADS) to assist in improving regional Western Australian air services, airport infrastructure and safety.